j50n/deno-proc/README.md

-_This the new API.
-It is still under development, under-tested, and over-buggy.
-The API should be considered unstable.
-The documentation is incomplete.
-Enjoy the bleeding edge now if you are so inclined, or check back later._
+_This should still be considered **pre-release**.
+I expect there will be some minor changes to the API before it completely stabilizes.
+The documentation is incomplete, but the tests are coming along and serve as good examples for the time being.
+Functionality is incomplete, but what is available appears to be working._

 # deno-proc

-Running child processes should not be difficult. `proc` attempts to bring the ease of `bash` scripting to Deno.
+Running child processes should not be difficult. `proc` attempts to bring the power of shell scripting into Deno.

 ## documentation